 1. TrueView (In-Stream or Discovery/In-Display)

-TrueView video ads come in two forms, In-Stream and Discovery also called In-Display.
+TrueView video ads come in two forms, In-Stream ads and Discovery ads also called In-Display.

-In-Stream video ads play before the posted YouTube video.
+YouTube In-Stream ads play before the posted YouTube video.
 In-Display video ads appear as a sponsored suggested video in the top right sidebar above playlists and YouTube suggested videos.

 Both In-Stream and In-Display video ads can be any length since the viewer can decide if he or she wishes to keep watching.
 In addition, In-Stream ads are skippable with “Skip Ad” buttons appearing after 5 seconds.

 Both options are pay per view though views are defined differently for each ad type.